 Achieving Bellevue's greenhouse emissions reduction goals will involve a combination of mobility- and energy-related strategies to reduce trips, encourage cleaner vehicles, and transition to cleaner fuels.
-Both the Puget Sound Clean Air Agency and the Washington state

-Legislature have considered various versions of a clean fuel standard, similar to clean fuel standards in place in other western states.
+Both the Puget Sound Clean Air Agency and the Washington state Legislature have considered various versions of a clean fuel standard, similar to clean fuel standards in place in other western states.
 A Clean Fuel Standard would help reduce the emissions associated with burning fossil fuels and would provide incentives for cleaner fuels, such as electric vehicle charging infrastructure.

-Expanded Electric Vehicle Incentives.
+Expanded electric vehicle incentives.
 Incentives and programs to accelerate electric vehicle adoption throughout Bellevue.

+The electric vehicle industry is a rapidly evolving field, and ongoing monitoring of local and regional, and state trends, incentives, and policies will be necessary.
 This action would consider additional programming to support the adoption of electric vehicles through strategies such as EV car share, incentives for replacing older vehicles with EVs, group purchasing of EVs, and incentives or infrastructure for electric bikes.
-An additional focus area will be supporting low-income EV adoption, so all Bellevue residents can access opportunities for cleaner mobility options.
+An additional focus area will be supporting lowincome EV adoption, so all Bellevue residents can access opportunities for cleaner mobility options.
 As the market for electric vehicles continues to evolve, state and other incentives are developed, and new program models are piloted and tested, additional study will be needed to identify areas to support electric vehicle adoption.

-- ▶ If you drive to work, consider biking or taking the bus one or more days per week, or telecommuting if possible.
-Use the Choose Your Way Bellevue platform to create a customized commute plan. - ▶ Invite friends and colleagues to split commute costs and reduce your carbon footprint by vanpooling and carpooling. - For your next car purchase, go electric!
-You will save money in the long-term, and significantly reduce your carbon footprint. - ► Consider using a remote conferencing service for a work-related trip to reduce your contribution to carbon emissions associated with air travel. - Next time you move homes, consider a location that allows you to walk or bike to work, to transit stops and for errands.
+If you drive to work, consider biking or taking the bus one or more days per week, or telecommuting if possible.
+Use the Choose Your Way Bellevue platform to create a customized commute plan.

-ENERGY
+Invite friends and colleagues to split commute costs and reduce your carbon footprint by vanpooling and carpooling.

+For your next car purchase, go electric!
+You will save money in the long-term, and significantly reduce your carbon footprint.

+Consider using a remote conferencing service for a work-related trip to reduce your contribution to carbon emissions associated with air travel.

+Next time you move homes, consider a location that allows you to walk or bike to work, to transit stops and for errands.

+Energy

-Ensure long-term access to clean energy while reducing the fiscal and environmental impacts of consumption.
+Goal: Ensure long-term access to clean energy while reducing the fiscal and environmental impacts of consumption.

-Energy is linked to Bellevue's quality of life, economic development, and community health.
+nergy is linked to Bellevue's quality of life, economic development, and community health.
 Reliable, plentiful, and relatively inexpensive energy is an environmental asset that, while often taken for granted by residents, is a reason many major industries and employers locate in the Northwest.
 However, energy is not endless or without environmental impact.
 Conservation and efficiency measures, combined with increasing the use of renewable energy, will help Bellevue protect health, livelihoods, and the economy.
-Actions in this sector improve the energy efficiency of buildings, promote rooftop solar, and support worker training and transitions into the green economy.
+Actions in this focus area improve the energy efficiency of buildings, promote rooftop solar, and support worker training and transitions into the green economy.